swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

 `UniqueArray` of floats, whether or not `Array` eventually ends up supporting noncopyable contents.
 That said, this proposal does nothing to rule out such work in the future.

+### Move these types into the default Swift module

+We don't feel as if these types should be included in the default namespace of Swift programmers because `Array` should still be everyone's first choice.
+The inclusion of these array types do not supersede `Array`, but are merely alternative tools when working in more constrained environments.